When family members eat together, they do more than build strong bones. They also build strong bonds.

 Planning meals together is one way to maintain mealtime as a regular “our time.”
 Find more ideas from these articles written by WVU Extension Agents:

-Wirt County WVU Extension Service Agent Patty Morrison explains how much children learn just by eating meals with their family.
+Retired Wirt County WVU Extension Agent Patty Morrison explains how much children learn just by eating meals with their family.
 They “observe and absorb” everything they hear from adults during this critical communication time, allowing them to pick up on important life lessons such as manners and social development skills.Control Their Weight: Involve Your Family in Healthy Mealtimes

-Avoid “portion distortion” by being a healthy influence on family members during mealtime as Retired Extension Service Agent Miriam Leatherman advises.
+Avoid “portion distortion” by being a healthy influence on family members during mealtime as Retired Extension Agent Miriam Leatherman advises.
 Preparing and eating meals together can help families stick to the right portion sizes andTry Easy Steps to Make Mealtime Meaningful Family Time

 Make more than just a meal; make memories with family members during mealtime.
 The bonds built during dinner make families stronger.

-Jefferson County WVU Extension Service Agent Judy Matlick says, “Research continues to affirm that family mealtime builds strong family bonds while having a positive influence on family communications, nutrition intake, new and old family traditions, childhood obesity and character and social development.”
+Retired Jefferson County WVU Extension Agent Judy Matlick says, “Research continues to affirm that family mealtime builds strong family bonds while having a positive influence on family communications, nutrition intake, new and old family traditions, childhood obesity and character and social development.”